Self-Love is Not Positivity, Rainbows and Butterflies

 Each time you got a message when you were younger that you weren’t enough or that your behavior was unacceptable, you splintered off that part of yourself.
 You became dis-integrated.
 You judged yourself harshly and told yourself to stop doing _____ or to stop being _____.
 Being loved by your parents = survival.
 So, as a child, you were smart and resourceful…you learned quickly to stop doing the things that put your parent’s love at risk.
 You learned that there were acceptable and unacceptable parts of you.

 NOTE: I’m not blaming your parents – much of what our parents did was with great intentions and love.
-We want to develop good behavior in our kids, and sometimes we do it in a way that results in kids believing that there are parts of them that are bad or unacceptable.
-The good news is that we can heal from this and we can learn to parent our kids with more compassion and tenderness and still teach them how to behave appropriately.
+We want our kids to have friends and be good people -- and sometimes we "help them" in a way that results in them believing that there are parts of themselves that are bad or unacceptable.
+The good news is that we can heal from this.
+And we can learn to parent our kids so they don't have to sacrifice authenticity for acceptance....and still teach them how to function in society and have friends.

-But as an adult, you suffer from the pain of all of those pieces of yourself having been banished into the shadows.
-It’s like some deep part of you knows that you’re missing those pieces – and that deep part aches for you to be whole and integrated.
+Okay so back to now.
+As an adult, you suffer from the pain of this half-lived life...the ways all of us pretend and wear masks.
+Some deep part of you knows that you’re missing those pieces – and that deep part aches for you to be whole and integrated.

 The more violently – verbally or physically – you were admonished for the behavior, the more likely you feel shame and fear around anyone ever seeing that part of you.

-We can keep trying to get it “right” – be more perfect, hide those shameful parts, do it better – so we can finally be good enough.
+We can keep trying to get it “right” – be more perfect, hide those shameful parts, do better or do more – so we can finally be good enough.

 But it's futile.
 It's never going to work.

-Or we can follow the only path to healing and wholeness (aliveness) – to turn inward – to fully accept and love every part of yourself, all of you, especially the parts that seem the most unlovable and unacceptable.
+Fortunately, there is another way.
+To turn inward – to fully accept and love every part of ourselves, especially the parts that seem the most unlovable and unacceptable.

 There’s a part of you that feels the pain of those disowned parts.
 A part of you that wants to re-integrate those pieces of yourself so you can feel whole again.
 That part of you that feels empty and not as happy as you want to feel – that’s that part that knows.